 This is available in 12 languages and is available from the entrance pavilion or at the Palace of Carlos V. Featuring a choice of routes, it includes an interactive map of the complex, historical images and videos.

 Alternatively, you can download the guide to your mobile phone.

 14. Try to squeeze in a visit to the Alhambra Museum

 This little gem doesn’t attract much attention but is wonderful at providing contextual information about what you are seeing at the Alhambra Palace.
 There’s everything you need to know about Islamic decoration and more.

 You’ll find the Alhambra Museum next to the Charles V Palace.
 Photography is not allowed inside.

 15. Explore other sights in Granada for context

 Although it is the Alhambra that pulls in the crowds, Granada has more to offer than this palace complex, as monumental as it may be.
-And visiting some of the city’s other attractions will help you place what you see at the Alhambra in the context of the city below.
+Visiting some of the city’s other attractions will help you place what you see at the Alhambra in the context of the city below.